 Anyone who has spent a significant amount of time around me can probably tell you that I love being spontaneous.
-There is something about going in to something with no plan, being able to hope for the best, working your way through the unexpected, and being able to so something you never could have planned that is just so exhilarating.
+There is something about going into something with no plan, being able to hope for the best, working your way through the unexpected, and being able to do something you never could have planned that is just so exhilarating.

 I can tell you right now that the last thing I thought I would be doing tonight was learning how to skin an elk's head with five little girls, 2 younger boys, and two of my closest friends.